somerobots/somerobots.github.io/_posts/2015-12-02-Improving-Trident.markdown

 categories: news update
 comments: true
 ---
-Trident 1.4 (the next version as of writing) is going to be a big update, the features I expect to add will be (but not limited to):
+Trident 1.4 <strike>(the next version as of writing)</strike> is going to be a big update, the features I expect to add will be (but not limited to):

 - Markdown support for issues and merge requests
 - Emoji suport